 Platelet Rich Plasma or PRP is a concentrated sample of a patient’s own blood containing serum and a high concentration of platelets.
 A blood sample is spun or centrifuged and separated to concentrate plateletsas well as growth factors and cytokines that recruit reparative cells and enhance the healing process.

-Bone Marrow is the home of a variety of cells including mesenchymal stem cells (MSCs) and other types of stem cells.
+Bone Marrow is the home of a variety of cells including supportive and reparative cells.
 It is extracted usually from a patient’s iliac crest and concentrated via centrifugation.
-MSCs are believed to enhance tissue repair via the production of growth factors and cytokines as well as the recruitment of other cells to stimulate tissue repair.
+Bone Marrow is believed to enhance tissue repair via the production of growth factors and cytokines as well as the recruitment of other cells to stimulate tissue repair.

 Adipose tissue or fat contains a vast number of supportive and reparative cells that help promote a healing environment throughout the body.
 A small amount of fat can be removed from a patient, treated, and reinjected into areas of tissue pathology.

 We treat disorders of the joints via several technologies.
 When indicated, we use advanced imaging techniques to guide our injections such as fluoroscopy (x-ray) and ultrasound.